Operator Sheets

 What you learn, slowly and at some expense, is that most poor decisions are not made by people who lacked the information.
 The information was usually there.
 What was missing was a way to weigh it that did not bend to whoever spoke last, or to the deadline.
 Bad calls rarely look bad on the day they are made.
 The cost shows up a quarter or two later, attached to a decision nobody wrote down.

 These sheets are those rebuilt tools, finished properly and kept in one place.
 Every one started as a real decision that mattered, made under real conditions, sometimes well and sometimes badly.
-The structure is simply what was left once the lesson had been paid for.
+The structure is simply the part that kept working.

 The dull questions get asked first.
 Most decisions come apart on the obvious thing nobody said out loud, not the subtle one.